DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

 To write a decoder address, place you loco on the PROG track, enter the desired CV into the ``CV Numver`` field, the desired value into the ``CV Value`` field and press :guilabel:`Write CV`.
 If Successful or unsuccessful, a message to that effect will appear in the log.

 You can use the ``Common CVs`` drop list to select a CV.
-The appropraite value will be put into the `CV Number`` field on selection.
+The approprate value will be put into the `CV Number`` field on selection.

 .. note:: Programming on the Main (PoM) is not currently supported directly, though you can manually issue the appropriate commands from the throttle page.